0

-I keep running into a problem repeatedly.
-I am Jewish but I study kabbalah in an organization with non-Jews and Jews alike.
-People I study with who are not Jews keep insisting they are Jews because they feel that if they study Kabbalah they are Jews.
-I try to accept it but sooner or later I find myself upset by it.
-I feel like somehow it is insulting my grandparents and ancestors for all they went through and through it all, continued Torah and mitzvot.
 But there is something more than that inside me that I don't understand.
-It makes me angry and even more like I want to cry.
+It makes me angry and, even more than that, like I want to cry.
 It goes away for a while and then it comes back up.
-Is this just a personal issue or could there be some reason from our history that I can't shake this disturbing feeling.
+Is this just a personal issue or could there be some reason from our history that I can't shake this disturbing feeling?

 Mystical traditions often are presented as "shortcuts" to salvation/enlightenment/reward etc. They often appeal to people who are not in sync with their own traditions.
 People studying only the mystical teachings may feel a connection with the larger, non-mystical, population.
 But, while Sufism is studied by non-Muslims, they are unlikely to adopt life as a Muslim.
 Likewise, (assumed) Christians studying Kabbalah may feel connected to Jews but won't be observing the mitzvot.
 Or converting.
 This may be the cognitive dissonance you feel when they call themselves Jews.